yashrmaa/yasharma/README.md

   content for existing subscribers; `/index.xml` remains the site feed.

-The homepage uses `layout: single` in `content/_index.md`; keep that setting so it doesn't become a post stream. `params.mainSections: [posts]` enables the archive and previous/next links.
+The homepage uses `layout: single` in `content/_index.md`; keep that setting so it doesn't become a post stream. `params.mainSections: [blog]` enables the archive and previous/next links.
 The post metadata partial and a small stylesheet add accessible category links.
 A one-line RSS template reuses PaperMod's feed at the legacy URL.
 Keep customizations outside `themes/PaperMod/`.